MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-switch.md

 ### Regex $matches

-We need to revisit regex to touch on something that'sn't immediately obvious.
+We need to revisit regex to touch on something that isn't immediately obvious.
 The use of regex populates the `$matches` variable.
 I do go into the use of `$matches` more when I talk about [The many ways to use regex][The many ways to use regex].
 Here is a quick sample to show it in action with named matches.